-Meal services may be operated by different sponsors at a site, however, the site may not exceed the maximum number of meals allowed under the regulations [7 CFR 225.16(b)].
+Meal services may be operated by different sponsors at a site; however, the site may not exceed the maximum number of meals allowed under the regulations [7 CFR 225.16(b)].
 For example, if a sponsor is approved to serve only lunch at a site, a different sponsor may be approved to serve breakfast or a snack at the same site, as long as the total number and type of meal services served at the site do not exceed the maximum allowed under the regulations.

-C. FINANCIAL MANAGEMENT
+C. Financial Management

-1. If a SFSP site is administered by a nonprofit institution does it automatically meet the requirement to conduct a nonprofit food service under SFSP?
+1. If an SFSP site is administered by a nonprofit institution does it automatically meet the requirement to conduct a nonprofit food service under SFSP?

-The purpose of the SFSP is to assist States in conducting nonprofit food service programs for children during the summer months and at other approved times [7 CFR 225.1, 7 CFR 225.6(e)(1)].
+The purpose of the SFSP is to assist States in conducting nonprofit food service programs for children during the summer months and at other approved times [7 CFR 225.1 and 7 CFR 225.6(e)(1)].
 The institution's status as public or private nonprofit cannot be used as evidence that the institution is operating a nonprofit food service.
 Nonprofit status is determined by the scope of the food service activities conducted and the use of the food service revenues.
 A sponsor is operating a nonprofit food service if the food service operations are principally for the benefit of participating children and all of the Program reimbursement funds are used solely for the operation or improvement of such food service.
+All sponsors must maintain records and supporting documentation to permit reviewers to evaluate and verify that the SFSP food service was operated on a nonprofit basis.

-2. Are private nonprofit organizations required to have Internal Revenue Service tax-exempt status in order to be eligible to participate in the SFSP?
+2. Are private nonprofit organizations required to have Internal Revenue Service (IRS) tax-exempt status in order to be eligible to participate in the SFSP?